tansieucuto/EvilAppleJuice-ESP32-simple/README.md

-# EvilAppleJuice-ESP32-Stripped
+# EvilAppleJuice-ESP32-Modified

-A stripped-down, zero-bloat fork of the original EvilAppleJuice-ESP32 spammer.
-No bells, no whistles, just pure RF blasting.
+A streamlined, modifications-focused fork of the original EvilAppleJuice-ESP32 project.

 ## Credits
-Original logic by ckcr4lyf.
-Go star their original repo instead of looking at me.
+Original logic and design by [ckcr4lyf](https://github.com/ckcr4lyf/EvilAppleJuice-ESP32).
+Go check out and star their original repository for the core implementation.

 ## What I actually changed (The Technical Realness)
+* **Replaced Setup Packets with Action Packets:** Completely removed the old Apple Setup proximity packets (0x04) because newer iOS updates heavily filter or completely ignore them.
+Replaced them entirely with dynamic Action packets to maintain reliable device processing.
-* **Killed the LED and Button Bloat:** Stripped out the entire led.hpp library, stateTable, and the stupid BOOT button polling code.
-It just wasted CPU cycles and introduced latency.
-Now the loop runs in pure O(1) time complexity.
+* **Streamlined the Main Loop:** Removed the external peripheral features including the `led.hpp` library, the `stateTable` configurations, and the physical BOOT button polling routines.
+This focuses all hardware resources strictly on the loop execution, achieving a clean O(1) time complexity per cycle.
-* **Removed Preferences Flash Writes:** The original code read and wrote to the internal Flash memory (Preferences.h) every single time you clicked a button.
-That's a great way to introduce jitter and wear out your flash.
-Gone.
+* **Removed Preferences Persistence:** Removed the `Preferences.h` flash-writing routine that originally triggered on every state change, preventing potential timing jitter and reducing unnecessary write wear on the microcontroller's internal storage.
-* **Enforced Hard 20ms Bleed:** Un-commented the setMinInterval(0x20) and setMaxInterval(0x20) functions.
-This forces the ESP32 hardware to blast advertising packets every 20ms—the absolute maximum density recommended by Apple's own Technical Q&A QA1931.
+* **Enforced Hard 20ms Bleed:** Un-commented the `setMinInterval(0x20)` and `setMaxInterval(0x20)` configuration lines.
+This forces the ESP32 hardware transceiver to maintain an advertising packet density interval of exactly 20ms, conforming to the peak density standards outlined in Apple's Technical Q&A QA1931.
-* **Pure Randomized Chaos:** It boots straight into full-randomization mode.
-MAC addresses, Tx power, and advertisement types (IND, SCAN_IND, NONCONN_IND) cycle instantly on every loop iteration without any configuration lag.
+* **Direct Randomized Boot:** The firmware boots directly into the fully randomized loop.
+Source MAC addresses, transmit power levels, and advertisement structural types (IND, SCAN_IND, NONCONN_IND) cycle instantaneously on every execution.

 ## How to use
 1. Clone this repo.